OnkeTshaka/Wayback-Machine-Schedular/README.md

 # Wayback Machine Bulk Saver

-## Python program that saves lists of webpages to the Internet Archive's Wayback machine.
-Perfect for preserving web content systematically.
+## Python program that automates saving multiple web pages to the Internet Archive instead of doing it manually one-by-one.
+It prevents valuable web content from being lost when websites go offline or get updated.

 ## Key Features